 Manufacturing Production in Netherlands averaged 1.39 percent from 2005 until 2021, reaching an all time high of 17.90 percent in June of 2021 and a record low of -13.80 percent in April of 2009.
 This page provides - Netherlands Manufacturing Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Manufacturing Production in Netherlands is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Production in Netherlands to stand at 1.50 in 12 months time.
-In the long-term, the Netherlands Manufacturing Production is projected to trend around 1.80 percent in 2020, according to our econometric models.
+Manufacturing Production in Netherlands is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Manufacturing Production is projected to trend around 3.40 percent in 2022 and 2.30 percent in 2023, according to our econometric models.